protomaps/PMTiles/spec/v3/spec.md

 #### Clustered (C)

 Clustered is a 1-byte field specifying if the data of the individual tiles in the data section are order by their Tile-ID (clustered) or not (not clustered).

-Clustered means, that offsets are either contiguous with the previous offset+length, or refer to a lesser offset, when writing with deduplication.
+Therfore Clustered means, that offsets are either contiguous with the previous offset+length, or refer to a lesser offset, when writing with deduplication.

 The field can be one of the following values: